aochagavia/sittard/readme.md

 1. `AdvanceToNextWake`: when the runtime cannot make any progress (i.e. all futures are blocked), it advances to the exact moment upon which the next sleep elapses.
-2. `AdvanceToNextWakeWithResolution`: similar to `AdvanceToNextWake`, with the twist that the virtual clock now has a user-specified resolution.
-The clock always advances in multiples of said resolution.
+2. `AdvanceToNextWakeWithGranularity`: similar to `AdvanceToNextWake`, with the twist that the virtual clock now has a user-specified granularity.
+The clock always advances in multiples of said granularity.

 Another difference is that sittard supports sleeps of arbitrary amounts, whereas tokio's minimum sleep duration is of 1 millisecond.